bpherrick/mightiest-velociraptor-4895a/content/pages/posts/fox-village-in-japan.md

       value: images/10.jpg
       relativeUrl: true
 layout: post
+excerpt: >-
+  Ya'll know the saying.... or some variation of it.
+I know you do.
+"Whenever God closes a door, he opens a window".
+Well, that in a nutshell is how our God journey began.
 ---
 Ya'll know the saying.... or some variation of it.
 I know you do.
 "Whenever God closes a door, he opens a window".
 Well, that in a nutshell is how our God journey began.